RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Parser:-Usage-&-supported-directives.md

 ![ProtoBuf.js - protobuf for JavaScript](https://raw.github.com/dcodeIO/ProtoBuf.js/master/ProtoBuf.png)
 ---
 The parser is only available in the full build (i.e. not in "noparse" builds).
-It's compliant with the official protobuf parser to the following extend:
+It's compliant with the [official protobuf implementation](https://developers.google.com/protocol-buffers/docs/proto) to the following extend:

 * Required, optional, repeated and packed repeated fields: